 Banking in Spain

 Spain has one of the highest bank branches per capita on the European continent and most offer online banking with fast, easy transfers.
-In recent years many mobile banking options have become available in Spain, with banks such as BBVA offering mobile wallets for card-free transactions.
+Recently, many mobile banking options have become available in Spain, with banks such as BBVA offering mobile wallets for card-free transactions.

-When choosing a bank as an expat without knowledge of the local language, it is best to select a branch with English-speaking staff and an option for statements and documentation to be translated into English.
+When choosing a bank as an expat without knowledge of the local language, it is best to select a branch with English-speaking staff and the option for statements and documents to be translated into English.

 There are quite a few international banks that offer services in English and allow free transfers between branches around the world, as well as multi-currency accounts.
 HSBC and Barclays are popular with Brits moving to Spain.